unifi-utilities/unifios-utilities/README.md

 Extract the zip to the root of your device!
 Look at the assets on the Podman workflow.

+### UDM Base
+Standard Image for base UDM, systemd removed

+### UDM Pro / SE
+Base build with apparmor, systemd, devicemapper removal, and overlay kept Works on PRO on 2.x, for 1.x use the UDM Base still.

 ## macvlan kernel module for UDR